Looking to get investment-ready ahead of your first funding round?

 Employment Agreement with vesting

 Have a read of our article on the 7 essential legal documents for UK startups.
-The great news is that all of these essential contracts are included in our free trial and paid subscriptions.
-Our three subscription plans are tailored for the stage of start-up you are at, so take a look at our SeedLegals subscriptions to find the right plan for you.
+The great news is that all of these essential contracts are included in our Standard and Plus subscriptions.

 You can also read about all of our on-platform agreements and get started today: